Ladybug Girl

 Ladybug Girl is a children's picture book, published in 2008 by Dial Books, and the name of its main character.
-A series of sequels have followed.
+A series of sequels has followed.
 It was created by married couple David Soman and Jacky Davis.

 Plot summary

-Lulu's family is busy so she plays with her dog Bingo and spends time outside helping ants bypass rocks, crossing puddles that she imagines could contain sharks, and fixing up a rock fort, in their spacious backyard.
+Lulu's family is busy so she plays with her dog Bingo and spends time outside helping ants bypass rocks, crossing puddles that she imagines could contain sharks, and fixing up a rock fort in their spacious backyard.

 Reception

 A Kids Lit review says, "Captured in the illustrations are her sense of self and freedom.
 Lovely to see in a book for girls, Lulu is not squeamish and has a vivid imagination that keeps her more than busy enough while everyone is busy.
 The illustrations are full of movement, breeze and joy.
 They capture a day spent outside alone and the fun that can be found there.
 A Kirkus Reviews review says, "Amusing watercolor and line illustrations capture Lulu at her most bored and Ladybug Girl at her most adventurous.
 Ideal inspiration for little ones seeking empowerment."
-It is a best seller.
+It is a bestseller.